Pinterest launches Today tab with curated topics, fights coronavirus misinformation with AI

-In a bid to brighten the mood as the torrent of COVID-19 news continues unabated, Pinterest has announced the launch of Today, a new tab with curated topics and trending topic pins.
+In a bid to brighten the mood as the torrent of COVID-19 news continues unabated, Pinterest has announced the launch of Today in the U.S. and U.K., a new tab with curated topics and trending topic pins.
 While information from the World Health Organization and Centers for Disease Control about topics like handwashing is slated to feature prominently in the coming weeks, the Today tab will also show ideas for kid-friendly baking, work from home setups, family-favorite movies, comfort food recipes, and more.

 Pinterest says the Today tab, which lives above the home feed within the Pinterest app for iOS and Android, will also spotlight content from guest editors and popular themes from world events, as well as topics people are searching for.
 Pinterest says this past weekend the platform saw more searches and pin saves than on any other weekend in its history and that searches for “homeschool schedule” and “freezer me” were up 32 times and 13 times, respectively.